Powernap/IVAPP-15/Reviews & Rebuttal.md

 		- as requested by [Reviewer 3], we elaborate on the differences towards the VMV paper in the `Related Work` section
 	- `The Lumbar Spine Data Set` section was shortened, `Figure 2` was removed since we found it did not support the train of thought as we intended
 	- `Experiments and Preliminary Results` section was shortened and changed due to the Reviewer feedback.
 It should be more precise and comprehensible.
 - `Results` section now covers *all subjects*, subjects categorized by *gender* and *body mass index*
 	- `Figure 3` (former `Figure 4`) was adapted accordingly
 - `Summary & Conclusion` was completely revised and is now structured properly
 	- due to the lack of time until the camera ready deadline as well as the page limit, we are not able to conduct a detailed user test.
 We did, however, discuss our approach and its drawbacks in more detail in the last section
 - Figure 1 was completely removed since it does not supports the train of thought as we intended and due to lack of space

 Reviewer 1
 ----------

 - *"The exploration strategy is, in my opinion, not clear: there are not clear goals or net steps."*
-	- role of Decision Trees and why they are chosen is now captured in the introduction of section 6 - Interactive Decision Tree Visualization.
+	- role of Decision Trees and why they are chosen is now captured in the introduction of Section 6 - Interactive Decision Tree Visualization.
-	- at the beginning of Section 5 - Experiments and Preliminary Results, all subjects
 	- experiments and Preliminary Results completely restructured to make it comprehensible
 - *"What is the role of decision trees explaining how numerical variables explains patient-based attributes in explaining the source of lower back pain?"*
 	- the first step is always finding associations with back pain.
-As we conclude, that we could not extract such associations at the given model precision, the focus shifts towards assessing, which variables can be described through the shape variables.
+As we conclude, that no such associations could be extracted at the given model precision, the focus shifts towards assessing, which variables can be described through the shape variables.
-- Applicability: Comparison to standard workflow is not possible.
-The classic epidemiological workflow is strictly hypothesis driven and therefore requires a small set of 2 - 3 variables, which are correlated with a target variable.
-IVA methods amplify *hypothesis generation* and therefore aim to provide insight into unexpected relationships in the data.
 - *"Where is the interactive part of the images?
 Just browsing on dots on scatterplots and getting the trees?"*
 	- Browsing the decision tree results is one interactive part.
 More important, however, is the ability to select target variables, which are used to subdivide the subjects, to assess their influence towards the result.
 Also, depending on how many subjects are included in a certain sub group (e.g. people suffering from a rare condition), the minimum subject count for a classification and the maximum error can be adjusted.
 - *"Weak or no clue is provided about how images allowed for getting the final conclusions.
 How do the authors get the insights from the Figure 4?
 Focusing on the origin zone, with low error rate and little size tree?"*